+Committee Chair: Arnold L. Fishman

+Other Committee Members: Timothy E. Conver

+Meetings held in FY 2015: 2

-Committee Chair: Arnold L. Fishman Other Committee Timothy E. Conver retained by the full board of directors or delegated to other committees of the board of directors.
+Our Executive Committee's purpose is to exercise the powers of the board of directors when the board is not in session, subject to specific restrictions as to powers retained by the full board of directors or delegated to other committees of the board of directors.
 Powers retained by the full board of directors include those relating to amendments to our certificate of incorporation and bylaws, mergers, consolidations and sales or exchanges involving substantially all of our assets.